rastorius/white-belt-exam/notes.md

 * :D - Draw - If the board is full and there is no winner then it is a draw

 # Planned for Pomodoro #3 Remaining
-* :| - Mark placement should be random
+* :D - Mark placement should be random
-* :( - Marked field cannot be marked again
+* :| - Marked field cannot be marked again
 * :D - Print board

 # Planned for Pomodoro #4 Remaining